 3. Get your family’s finances on track

-So, this is equal parts 1) being intentional about your own saving and spending habits, 2) doing what you can to financially prepare for your family, and 3) teaching your kids the value of money.
-Have intentional, clear and positive first discussions with your kids about money.
-Encourage them to ‘have a go’ using cash or tap for purchases, help them to understand how you earn money, and what saving is and why you do it, and let’s not forget some life lessons on the joy of giving.
+This is equal parts 1) being intentional about your saving and spending habits, 2) doing what you can to financially prepare for your family, and 3) teaching your kids the value of money.
+Have intentional, clear, and positive first discussions with your kids about money.
+Encourage them to ‘have a go’ using cash or tap for purchases, help them to understand how you earn money, what saving is, why you do it, and let’s not forget some life lessons on the joy of giving.

 4. Share your love of reading

 Dr Seuss was onto something when he said…

 “The more that you read, the more things you will know.
 The more that you learn, the more places you’ll go.”

 There’s a tonne of evidence to suggest that being a competent and engaged child reader is a predictor of life success.
 Like this study that shows a link between reading ability at seven and social class in later life.